bitboxer/bitboxer.de/_posts/2017-10-14-legacy-javascript.md

 ## Throw out the Javascript

 If your developers don't like Javascript at all and don't want to learn a modern framework, just remove it.
-In 99% of the cases there is no actual reason why you have that javascript in the first place.
+In lots of the cases there is no actual reason why you have that javascript in the first place.
 Most of it can be done with [unpoly](https://unpoly.com/) and some CSS animations.
 Browsers are pretty good nowadays for 80% of the old school jQuery use cases.